In Search Of The Essence Of Quantum Machine Learning

 We define a quantum circuit with two registers.

-defines a quantum register with a single Quantum BitA qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states..
+defines a quantum register with a single Quantum BitA qubit is the basic unit of quantum information, representing a superposition of 0 and 1 states.
+Learn more about Quantum Bit.

 defines a classical register with one classical bit to store the measurement outcome.